PostgreSQL Fundamentals

 PostgreSQL ensures ACID compliance, making it suitable for financial applications where data integrity is critical.

-What should teams check first when implementing ACID?
+What should teams check before relying on ACID?